storesafe/cordova-sqlite-evcore-extbuild-free/README.md

   - Windows ONLY: `SQLITE_OS_WINRT`
   - **NOTE:** No default page/cache size is defined, newer default values are described at <http://sqlite.org/pgszchng2016.html>.
 - This version supports the use of two (2) possible Android sqlite database implementations:
-  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C implementation)
+  - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free (ext-master version branch)](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free/tree/ext-master) NDK library build (C implementation)
   - optional: built-in Android database classes (usage described below)
 - Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
 WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (TODO will be added to this version):